 Sufficient phosphates are normally present in regular drinking water.
 During certain periods of the year, the amount of phosphates may be very low.
 A phenomenon known as "Phosphate Block" may occur.
 If all the above described parameters are within the optimum ranges for the bacteria and nitrite levels continue to escalate without production of nitrate, then phosphate block may be occurring.
 In recent years, with the advent of phosphate-free synthetic sea salt mixes, this problem has become prevalent among marine aquarists when establishing a new tank.

 Fortunately, phosphate block is easy to remedy.
 A source of phosphate needs to be added to the aquarium.
 Phosphoric Acid is recommended as being simplest to use and dose, however, either mono-sodium phosphate or di-sodium phosphate may be substituted.
-Fritz PH LOWER contains 31% phosphoric acid.
-A one time application of 1 drop per 4 gallons of water is all that is necessary to activate the Nitrobacter.
-This small dosage of PH LOWER will not affect the pH or alkalinity of marine aquaria.
+When using a 31% phosphoric acid mixture, apply a one time application of 1 drop per 4 gallons of water to activate the Nitrobacter.
+This small dosage of phosphoric acid will not affect the pH or alkalinity of marine aquaria.

 Minimal levels of other essential micronutrients is often not a problem as they are available in our drinking water supplies.
 The increasing popularity of high-tech water filters for deionizing, distilling, and reverse osmosis (hyper-filtration) produce water that is stripped of these nutrients.
 While these filters are generally excellent for producing high purity water, this water will also be inhibitory to nitrifying bacteria.
 The serious aquarist must replenish the basic salts necessary to the survival of the aquarium’s inhabitants.
 These salts, however, usually lack these critical micronutrients.